 Continue reading “A Beijing-Jeep Cherokee XJ Triplet In Beijing”

 The Military Museum has always been my favorite museum in Beijing, especially in its old original somewhat unruly shape.
 I first visited the museum in 1997 and came back dozens of times since then.
-The museum is located in massive Communist-style building located in the center of town.
+The museum is located in a massive Communist-style building located in the center of town.
 These photos are from a visit in 2009, showing various military vehicles.
 On the first photo a Dongfeng EQ2050 Mengshi (Warrior), a massive 4×4 derived from the American Humvee.

 Continue reading “Checking Out The Cars On A Visit To The Military Museum In Beijing In 2009”